FreeshardBase/documentation/docs/adapting.md

 ### Access Control

-If your app is only used by the main user - the Portal's owner - you do not have to concern yourself with access control.
+If your app is only used by the main user - the Portal's owner - you do not have to concern yourself with access control at all.
 By default, Portal only allows paired terminals to reach an app.

 If, however, your app contains views or API endpoints